xyyuhans/about/index.md

 - Work on configuration and fault detection of the network synchronization system
 - Use machine learning to find faulty synchronization sources in RAN
-- Visualize network synchronization in the RAN domain and the transport domain
+- Visualize network synchronization in the RAN and transport domains

 ## Course Projects